jbachorik/jbachorik.github.io/_posts/2023-09-08-seeing-in-context.markdown

 implements a similar concept known as profiling labels.

 # Contextualizing JFR data
-[JFR (or JDK Flight Recorder)](https://en.wikipedia.org/wiki/JDK_Flight_Recorder) is the primary source of profiling data for JVM.
+[JFR (or JDK Flight Recorder)](https://en.wikipedia.org/wiki/JDK_Flight_Recorder) is the primary source of profiling data for the JVM.

-While it's often believed JFR lacks support for profiling context or labeling, it's not entirely accurate.
+While it might seem that JFR lacks support for profiling context or labeling, it's not entirely accurate.
 JFR has an API to create custom events where one can include any context information.
-However, this doesn't apply to built-in native events, which are crucial for understanding JVM behavior.
+However, this doesn't apply to compiled-in events like e.g. MonitorWait or ThreadPark, which are crucial for understanding JVM behavior.
 Ideally, profiling context should be handled uniformly, avoiding the need for each application author to design it for their events.

 ## Challenges and Solutions
 Working around JFR's lack of profiling context in our profiler implementation proved challenging.
 Many ideas seemed